 The coefficients $a_k$ are spectral invariants referred to as the \emph{heat invariants}.
 The first two, for example, give the volume and the total scalar curvature of the Riemannian manifold.

-A Riemannian orbifold is said to be \emph{good} if it is a global quotient $\O=\Gamma\bs M$ of a Riemannian manifold $M$ by a (possibly infinite) discrete group $\Gamma$ acting effectively and isometrically.
-(We say $M$ is a Riemannian cover of $\O$ even though the group action need not be free.)
+A orbifold is said to be \emph{good} if it is a global quotient $\O=\Gamma\bs M$ of a manifold $M$ by a (possibly infinite) discrete group $\Gamma$ acting effectively and properly by diffeomorphisms.
+(We say $M$ is a cover of $\O$ even though the group action need not be free.)
 In \cite{D76}, Harold Donnelly obtained an asymptotic expansion of the form for the heat trace of a good Riemannian orbifold by adding contributions from each element $\gamma\in \Gamma$.
 Each $c_k(\O)$ is a sum of terms $c_k(\O,\gamma)$, $\gamma\in \Gamma$, which in turn is a sum of integrals over the connected components of the fixed point set of $\gamma$.
 The integrands are universal expressions in the germs of the metric and the isometry $\gamma$.